 JSTOR Free access to Public Health journals:

-To help support the JSTOR community during this challenging time, we and our participating publishers have made 26 newly released Public Health journals available for free access through June 30, 2020.
+To help support the JSTOR community during this challenging time, we and our participating publishers have made 26 newly released Public Health journals available for free access through December 31, 2020.
 Topics addressed include Epidemiology, Health Policy and Administration, Occupational and Environmental Health, Health Equity and the Culture of Health, Aging, Bioethics, and Health Promotion.
-Through 12/31/2020.

 The Full-Text Collection of all ACM publications, including journals, conference proceedings, technical magazines, newsletters and books.
 A collection of curated and hosted full-text publications from select publishers.
 The ACM Guide to Computing Literature, a comprehensive bibliographic database focused exclusively on the field of computing.
 A richly interlinked set of connections among authors, works, institutions, and specialized communities.

 BHO was founded by the Institute of Historical Research and the History of Parliament Trust in 2003.
 Our collection currently contains over 1,270 volumes and is always growing.
 To 30 September 2020 we're making all transcribed BHO content freely available for individual users.
 This adds 200 volumes of primary materials.
 As a result, BHO's full complement of 1280 volumes is now available for research.
 Read more about this new free content.